Microchip-MPLAB-Harmony/reference_apps_pic32cz/readme.md

 - [Microchip MPLAB® Harmony](https://www.microchip.com/mplab/mplab-harmony)
 - [Microchip MPLAB® Harmony Pages](https://microchip-mplab-harmony.github.io/)

-This repository contains the MPLAB® Harmony 3 Reference Applications on PIC32CZ MCUs.
+This repository contains the MPLAB® Harmony 3 Reference Applications for PIC32CZ MCUs.

-Reference Applications on PIC32CZ MCUs are standalone applications which demonstrates specific features or capabilities of Microchip PIC32CZ MCUs.
+Reference Applications for PIC32CZ MCUs are standalone applications which demonstrates specific features or capabilities of Microchip PIC32CZ MCUs.
 These applications are developed on Microchip's PIC32CZ MCU development boards/kits.

 In addition to having the MCU, the PIC32CZ MCU development boards/kits also provide support to exercise the features of MCU through extension hardware